 Getting a massage from your partner has far more benefits, is more accessible, and costs a fraction of the price.

-But, to bring that spa experience into your home, you (and your partner) have to learn how to massage.
+But, to bring that spa experience into your home, you (and your partner) have to learn how to massage your partner.
 Here’s how.

 the best couples massage class